milosgajdos/ml-examples/rlang/logisticRegression/README.md

 Example usage:

 With BGFS optimization (default):

 ```
+$ Rscript computeModel.R "data/data1.csv" FALSE
 Loading training set: data/data1.csv
 Running logistic regression optimization
 Optimal regression cost: 0.210038055121323
 Computed model parameters: -19.4945779724232, 0.164422831499694, 0.1535173797787
 ```

-With Nelder and Mead optimization (this ignores gradient function):
+With Nelder and Mead optimization (this ignores gradient function for some reason).
+This method is run by `optim` function by default if no optimization method is specified explicitly (If you want to verify this you **must modify the code** of `logisticRegression.R` script):

 ```
 $ Rscript computeModel.R "data/data1.csv" FALSE
 Loading training set: data/data1.csv